BeardedTinker/SolarWS/README.md

-# ESPHome code for Solar Weather station by Open Green Energy(https://github.com/deba168) - Debasish Dutta
+# ESPHome code for Solar Weather station by [Open Green Energy](https://github.com/deba168) - Debasish Dutta

-You will be able to find here file(s) used to power Solar Powered WiFi Weather Station V3.0 by OpenGreenEnergy(https://github.com/deba168).
+You will be able to find here file(s) used to power Solar Powered WiFi Weather Station V3.0 by [OpenGreenEnergy](https://github.com/deba168).

 While most of the functionality has been kept for this ESPHome version, there are currently some limitations and one NO-GO.